Hail Murray: Aftermath and significance

-In Week 13 of the 2020 season, the Bills travelled back to State Farm Stadium to play the San Francisco 49ers, where the 49ers were playing as the home team due to a temporary ban on team sports in Santa Clara County, California, home of Levi's Stadium, as a result of the COVID-19 pandemic.
+In week 13 of the 2020 season, the Bills travelled back to State Farm Stadium to play the San Francisco 49ers, where the 49ers were playing as the home team due to a temporary ban on team sports in Santa Clara County, California, home of Levi's Stadium, as a result of the COVID-19 pandemic.
 During an interview prior to the game, NFL Network host Rich Eisen suggested to 49ers CEO Jed York that his team show the "Hail Murray" on the stadium screen and "blast it" prior to the Bills entering the field, commenting that Buffalo players would be "a little spooked coming into that building."
 However, Josh Allen had one of the best games of his career, with 375 passing yards, and Buffalo won the game handily, 34–24.
-As the Bills had already defeated the Los Angeles Rams in Week 3 and the Seattle Seahawks in Week 9, their win over the 49ers meant that the "Hail Murray" play singlehandedly cost them a season sweep of the NFC West, widely regarded as the league's toughest division in 2020.
+As the Bills had already defeated the Los Angeles Rams in week 3 and the Seattle Seahawks in week 9, their win over the 49ers meant that the "Hail Murray" play singlehandedly cost them a season sweep of the NFC West, widely regarded as the league's toughest division in 2020.

 After the Hail Murray game, the Cardinals went on to lose five of their final seven games to finish with an 8–8 record.
 They finished in third place in the NFC West and missed the playoffs.
 The Bills, meanwhile, rebounded from the loss to win six consecutive games, all of them by double digits, to finish in first place in the AFC East with a 13–3 record.
-They clinched their first AFC East title since 1995 and their third playoff berth in four years with a victory over Denver in Week 15.
+They clinched their first AFC East title since 1995 and their third playoff berth in four years with a victory over Denver in week 15.
 The winning streak continued into the playoffs, as the Bills went on to win back-to-back playoff games over the Indianapolis Colts and Baltimore Ravens to clinch a spot in the AFC Championship Game.
 However, they lost to the Kansas City Chiefs, 38–24.

-At the 2021 NFL Honors, the play won the NFL Play of the Year Award.
+At the 10th NFL Honors, the play won the NFL Play of the Year award.

+The Bills and Cardinals would not meet again until week 1 of the 2024 NFL season at Highmark Stadium, where the Bills defeated the Cardinals, 34–28.
+At the end of the game, Murray attempted another Hail Mary play, but the pass was deflected by Bills cornerback Ja'Marcus Ingram, denying a repeat of the Hail Murray.